rolandshoemaker/theca/README.md

-`theca` is written by roland shoemaker <rolandshoemaker@gmail.com>, this is my first foray into a Rust project and my first time diving back into a systems language since 2007 or so, please excuse the messiness of some of the code.
+`theca` is written by roland shoemaker <rolandshoemaker@gmail.com>, this is my first foray into a Rust project and my first time diving back into a systems language since 2007 or so, so please excuse the messiness of some of the code.

 ## License

-theca is licensed under the MIT license, full text can be found
+theca is licensed under the MIT license, full text can be found at
-<http://opensource.org/licenses/MIT> here or in the file `LICENSE`.
+<http://opensource.org/licenses/MIT> or in the file `LICENSE`.